 The Company sponsors various defined contribution savings plans that allow employees to contribute a portion of their pre-tax and/or after-tax income in accordance with plan specified guidelines.
 Under specified conditions, the Company will contribute to certain savings plans based on predetermined percentages of compensation earned by the employee and/or will match a percentage of the employee contributions up to certain limits.
-The Company temporarily suspended contributions in fiscal 2021 and 2020 in response to the COVID-19 pandemic.
-Defined contribution plan contributions charged to expense for continuing and discontinued operations amounted to \$118 million, \$104 million and \$198 million for the fiscal years ended 2021, 2020 and 2019, respectively.
+The Company temporarily suspended certain contributions in fiscal 2021 and 2020 in response to the COVID-19 pandemic.
+Defined contribution plan contributions charged to expense amounted to \$196 million, \$118 million and \$104 million during the years ended September 30, 2022, 2021 and 2020, respectively.